pmachata/dwgrep/doc/cli.rst

 Dwgrep is a tool for querying Dwarf (debuginfo) graphs.
-Queries are written in a language called Zwerg, the syntax of which is described in :ref:`syntax`.
+Queries are written in a language called Zwerg, the syntax of which is described on project web pages (see below).
 The engine itself is available as a shared library which can be used from C.

 Options
 -------